spacecatpixel/lokidocs/docs/Lokinet/Guides/HostingSNApps.md

 ## Preparing your lokinet address
 When you run the `./lokinet -r` your terminal will show a bunch of outputs.

-You are looking for the line with `lokitun0` within it.
+You are looking for the line with `lokitun0` in it.
 The line should look like the following:

 `
 [NFO] unnamed (868) Mon Dec 17 15:30:09 2018 AEDT llarp/handlers/tun.cpp:419    default:gtwemaxbfogy5absnjizmoafdngadknpagnoteoir7743ys4xbyo.loki set lokitun0 to have address 172.16.10.1:0